Arizona police release report in imprisonment case

 The two remained in custody Tuesday and could not be reached for comment.
 No current attorney was listed for either parent in court records.
 The Richters made brief court appearances by video Nov.
 27, but neither entered a plea.

-The parents appeared to be drunk when police arrived at the home Nov.
+The parents appeared to be drunk when police arrived at the home on Nov.
 26, the police report said.

 “Fernando had bloodshot, watery eyes, odor of intoxicants coming from his person and stumbled as he walked,” the report said.
 Sophia Richter was in a similar state, according to authorities.